Before moving to Anguilla, friends would always ask me one thing when I would start the count-down to an up and coming Anguilla vacation.

 There are a few spots on the island that offer volleyball.

 First, the James Ronald Webster Park in the Valley.
 The park has a netball court that also functions as a volleyball.
 Bring your own ball and play as long as you want.

-If you're seeking beach volleyball, da'Vida on Crocus Bay and Smokey's on Cove Bay both have nets.
+If you're seeking beach volleyball, da'Vida on Crocus Bay and Elvis' on Sandy Ground both have nets.